dsantang/domain-events/README.md

     {
         return self::EVENT_NAME;
     }

+    public function expelDeletionEvents(): DomainEvent
+    {
+        return new OrderDeleted();
+    }

     // ...
 }
 ```
+### Aggregate deletions

+Sometimes the deletion of an aggregate is a relevant event too.
+In this case tho, the aggregate cannot throw the event
+itself since it is most likely being deleted by your ORM.
+To work around this problem, you can implement the `DeletionAware` interface to signal your ORM that the deletion of that
+aggregate should raise an event.

+## Using transactions
 Domain events can, and should, be momentarily cached in your aggregate, waiting until the transaction is completed.
 Once the transaction is finished, and your aggregate state has **correctly been persisted** in your data storage,
 the domain events that have occurred should be properly dealt with by your application.